 There are many supermarkets that have online delivery services.
 If you live in Kuala Lumpur, all of these services are available to you.

 Without further ado, let’s dive in.

-Being one of the most popular supermarkets in Malaysia with many outlets nationwide, Lotus or Tesco online is the top pick for most people who want to shop online.
+Being one of the most popular supermarkets in Malaysia with many outlets nationwide, Lotus (Tesco) is the top pick for most people who want to shop online.
 They carry a wide range of produce, both local and imported.
-I particularly love Tesco’s own products as they are usually priced well below other brands.
+I particularly love Lotus’ own products as they are usually priced well below other brands.

 If you are not fussy about brands, their biscuits and milk could be a staple in your pantry.
 The online shopping website is clean and user-friendly.